-Work Package November 2018 Forecast Construction Completion Date December 2018 Forecast Completion Date 1253 - Union Square/Market Street Station 8/3/2019 9/2/2019
+Work Package December 2018 Forecast Construction Completion January 2019 Forecast Construction Completion Date Date 1253 - Union Square/Market Street Station 9/2/2019 10/3/2019

-Work Package November 2018 Forecast Construction Completion Date December 2018 Forecast Completion Date 1254 - Chinatown Station 7/18/2019 7/18/2019 1255 - Yerba Buena/Moscone Station 7/18/2019 7/18/2019 1256 - Surface, Track, and Systems 10/03/2019 10/03/2019
+Work Package December 2018 Forecast Construction Completion Date January 2019 Forecast Construction Completion Date 1254 - Chinatown Station 7/18/2019 8/16/2019 1255 - Yerba Buena/Moscone Station 7/18/2019 8/16/2019 1256 - Surface, Track, and Systems 10/3/2019 11/4/2019

-Source: SFMTA Monthly Progress Reports for November and December 2018
+Source: SFMTA Monthly Progress Reports for December 2018 and January 2019

 Union Square/Market Street Station (UMS): Concrete pours for interior wall and slabs are underway throughout the station.
-The escalators No. 1, 7, and 8 were installed.
-The installation of Mechanical, Electrical, and Plumbing (M/E/P) and fire protection components continues.
-The restoration work of Stockton and Market streets, including pavement marking and traffic signal work and access between Geary and Post streets, are underway.
-All street-level openings into the station construction area remained closed, and the street is fully open for "Winter Walk."
+The installation of Concrete Masonry Unit (CMU) walls throughout the station continued.
+The installation of escalators No. 4, 5, and 6 began.
+The installation of Mechanical, Electrical, and Plumbing (M/E/P) and fire protection components continued.
+The restoration work of Stockton and Market streets, including pavement marking and traffic signal work and access between Geary and Post streets, are underway

-Chinatown Station (CTS): The vaults for the electrical system are installed, and the slurry wall penetrations for sewer laterals are underway.
-Construction in the headhouse continues.
-The goal for the headhouse was to complete the roof by the end of 2018.
-However, based on the current progress, it appears that work will have reached the roof level by the end of December, but completion of the roof will continue into 2019.
-The structure of the north platform and crossover caverns is complete, and work continues on the south platform and crosscut caverns.
-The north egress shaft is complete.
+Chinatown Station (CTS): The vaults for electrical system are installed, and the ductwork along the west side of Stockton Street continued.
+The shotcrete for slurry walls, the drain mat, and waterproofing of the platform level at the Headhouse have begun.
+The work continues on the south platform and crosscut caverns.
+The north egress upper lid work is underway.
 The installation of the lattice girders and the rebar continues for the north egress tunnel.
-Work at the north egress shaft is underway.

-Yerba Buena/Moscone Station (YBM): Utility work continues on 4th Street and Howard Street.
+Yerba Buena/Moscone Station (YBM): Utility work continued on 4th Street and Howard Street.
 M/E/P, interior walls, stairs, escalators, and elevators are underway throughout the station.
-Installation of escalators No. 3 and 4 continues.
+Installation of escalators No. 3 and 4 continued.
 Water leaks continue to be an issue, with repair work ongoing.
 A report related to mitigation of water leaks is under review.
 Installation of special electrical coatings in the traction power room is being delayed by excess moisture levels from water leaks.
 SFMTA is managing the ongoing water intrusion into the YBM structure to avoid further delays to construction of the station.

-Surface, Track, and Systems (STS): Very little work is ongoing on the surface section of the alignment on 4th Street due to continuing issues with unresolved requirements for traffic control for street restoration.
+Surface, Track, and Systems (STS): The traction power conduit inside the tunnel continues.
+The tunnel inverts north of CTS are complete.
+Very little work is ongoing on the surface section of the alignment on 4th Street due to continuing issues with unresolved requirements for traffic control for street restoration.
 SFMTA is still awaiting an Encroachment Permit from the California Department of Transportation (Caltrans) for work at the Interstate 80 off-ramp at Bryant Street.
 However, Caltrans agreed to provide a permit for the rail work separate from the minor striping work that is awaiting environmental clearance.